As the weather cools down in the Northern hemisphere it’s time to think about the best winter coats for women to suit your style!

 Do I want to make a statement or blend in?
 Do I dare to take a risk with a color or pattern?

-What shape of coat should you go for?
+What shape of coat or winter jackets for women should you go for?

 When choosing a coat it’s good to consider your body type.
 Try to determine where the bulk of the coat is and how that affects your figure.

 You will want your coat to skim over any areas you aren’t so keen on and highlight those parts of your figure that you like.

 Here are the main shapes of women’s coats to choose from as well as some ideas about current trends and colors to opt for:

 This type of coat will skim your body, flowing straight down, rather than nipping in at the waist.